Travis d'Arnaud Player Props: Braves vs. Athletics

-Tuesday, Travis d'Arnaud and the Atlanta Braves square off against the Oakland Athletics and JP Sears, with the first pitch at 9:40 PM ET.
+Travis d'Arnaud is available when the Atlanta Braves battle James Kaprielian and the Oakland Athletics at Oakland-Alameda County Coliseum Wednesday at 3:37 PM ET.

 Travis d'Arnaud Game Info & Props vs. the Athletics